FSXAC/iAWriter-Template-Collection/README.md

 We will have more information on [Github Pages](https://corei8.github.io/iAWriter-Template-Collection/) in the near future; right now we are just working on getting as many templates up as possible.

-## Contributing

-Contributions are more than welcome!
-Please make a seperate folder for your template source files and add your template to the `templates` directory.
-Your template must be bundled as a .aitemplate bundle and should be zipped, so that downloads are easier to manage.

 ## Templates

 | Name                                                                                                                                   | Description                                                                                                 | Author                                                               | License                                                                                    |